Corry-Coder/Corry-Coder.github.io/README.md

 # Corry-Coder.github.io
-This Repo is my Portfolio Website.
+This Repo contains my Portfolio Website.
+I made this website on my own using everything I've learned on HTML and CSS.